U.S. to reclaim WWII airfield-Tinian

 In October, the U.S., Japan and South Korea conducted their first trilateral air drills, marking a major milestone after the leaders of the countries vowed to enhance the defense relations at a Camp David summit in August.

-Ura-Ki likes this.
+flex and Ura-Ki like this.

 2. chelloveck